 If one or more of the following conditions exist, Fortinet will publicly disclose Fortinet Security Advisories:

 - The Fortinet PSIRT has completed the incident response process and determined that enough software patches or workarounds exist to address the vulnerability, Full/public disclosure of the vulnerability has or is going to been made.
 All vulnerabilities up to and including High Severity are published on the first Tuesday of the month and a Monthly Advisory notice sent.
 Critical vulnerabilities will be published via an Out of cycle PSIRT advisory as necessary.

-- The Fortinet PSIRT has observed active exploitation of a vulnerability that could lead to increased risk for Fortinet customers.
-For this condition, Fortinet will accelerate the publication of a security announcement describing the vulnerability via an Out of Cycle Advisory that may or may not include a complete set of patches or workarounds.
+- If Fortinet PSIRT has observed active exploitation of a vulnerability that could lead to increased risk for Fortinet customers.
+For this condition, Fortinet may accelerate the publication of a security announcement describing the vulnerability via an Out of Cycle Advisory that may or may not include a complete set of patches or workarounds.

 - There is the potential for increased public awareness of a vulnerability affecting Fortinet products that could lead to increased risk for Fortinet customers.
-For this condition, Fortinet will accelerate the publication of a security announcement describing the vulnerability that may or may not include a complete set of patches or workarounds.
+For this condition, Fortinet will accelerate the publication of an Out of Cycle Advisory describing the vulnerability that may or may not include a complete set of patches or workarounds.

-- Fortinet reserves the right to deviate from this policy on an exception basis to ensure access to Fortinet.com for software patch availability.
+- Fortinet reserves the right to deviate from this policy on an exception basis.

 There are several ways to stay connected and receive the latest security vulnerability information from Fortinet.
 Review the following table, and subsequent summaries, to determine the appropriate option.